mybest

 For jigsaws that don't include a speed control dial, you should look for one that allows you to adjust the cutting speed with the trigger.
 Consider when a car needs to make a turn at a sharp curve; it's easier to turn wide if you release the gas beforehand.
 Jigsaws work similarly, in that you can cut along a curve more accurately by adjusting the cutting speed with the trigger at the right moment.

-If You Don't Need Precision, Save Your Strength With an Orbital Action Setting
+Save Your Strength With an Orbital Action Setting When Precision Isn't Necessary

-If You Don't Need Precision, Save Your Strength With an Orbital Action Setting
+Save Your Strength With an Orbital Action Setting When Precision Isn't Necessary

 We recommend choosing a jigsaw with an orbital action feature if you're doing rough cuts that don't demand a clean finish.
 Normal jigsaws only cut up and down, but ones with an orbital action setting can also move the blade back and forth, allowing you to saw into wood.
 It can be helpful for speeding up a job.
 The downfall is that this causes the cutting surface to come out rough, and it's harder to make precision cuts.